d-stephenson/d-stephenson.github.io/_posts/2021-05-06-journal-seven-des501.md

   </tr>
   <tr valign="top">
     <td><code>text-align: center;</code></td>
-    <td>Sets the alignment of text on the horizontal axis, can be right, left, justified or centered.</td>
+    <td>Sets the alignment of text on the horizontal axis, <br>
+    can be right, left, justified or centered.</td>
   </tr>
   <tr valign="top">
     <td><code>background-color: white;</code></td>
-    <td>This property that sets the background colour of an element, including border and padding, but excludes the margin.</td>
+    <td>This property that sets the background colour of an element, <br>
+    including border and padding, but excludes the margin.</td>
   </tr>
   <tr valign="top">
     <td><code>background-size: cover;</code></td>